 - Commercial pack supply and an agreed price.

 - WEP Clinical provides product in a PA-NPP on a paid-for basis but the product can be provided free of charge if that is important to the client.

 - Regulatory approval to import the medicine and treat an individual patient.

 - WEP Clinical has worked on 200 programs and supplied 90 countries worldwide.
-We understand the regulatory pathways and requirements for named patient supply
+We understand the regulatory pathways and requirements for post-approval named patient supply

 - A safety management plan to ensure physicians are aware of their adverse event reporting responsibilities and know how to report them

 - A robust and reliable global warehousing and distribution network experienced in importing unlicensed medicine, ensuring GDP quality standards are maintained

 - A dedicated Project Manager for your product who will support physicians with the complex regulatory, logistics and reimbursement challenges to secure access

 PA-NPPs adhere to strict legislation regarding the supply of unlicensed medicines on an unsolicited request basis.
 As such, there are many factors that determine the level of uptake in a PA-NPP.
 These include whether the PA-NPP product is being provided at the commercial price or supplied free of charge.
 It can also differ by disease area and level of unmet need.

 WEP Clinical has managed programs across a range of different conditions in the rare disease and oncology space, some of which provided the drug for free, others of which supplied product on a paid for basis.